OGLplus defines many enumeration types grouping together GL constants that

 template <typename Enum> class EnumArray { public: template <std::size_t N> EnumArray(const Enum (&enums)[N]); EnumArray(const std::vector<Enum>& enums); EnumArray(size_t count, const Enum* enums); };

-template class is used to merge several enumeration
+The OneOf template class is used to merge several enumeration

 types into a single type.
-Instances of OneOf
+Instances of OneOf can be

 implicitly constructed from a value from any of the merged enumeration

-is mostly used as the parameter type in
+types.
+OneOf is mostly used as the parameter type in

 functions that can accept values from multiple different enumerations.